 Ukraine, Israel, TikTok: the massive aid package before US Congress

-The US House of Representatives on Saturday approved a giant aid package for Ukraine, Israel and Taiwan and a bill threatening to ban TikTok.
+The United States has approved a giant aid package for Ukraine, Israel and Taiwan and a bill threatening to ban TikTok.

-Here is a breakdown of the $95 billion package, which now moves to the Senate, where it could be taken up as early as Tuesday.
+Here is a breakdown of the $95 billion package, which was approved by the House of Representatives Saturday, the Senate Tuesday and signed into law by President Joe Biden Wednesday.

 - Ukraine -

-Washington is Kyiv's main military supporter, but Congress has not passed a major aid package for its ally since December 2022 due to partisan squabbling.
+Washington is Kyiv's main military supporter, but before this week, Congress had not passed a major aid package for its ally since December 2022 due to partisan squabbling.

-The bill passed Saturday would provide nearly $14 billion to train, equip and finance the needs of the Ukrainian army.
+The bill provides nearly $14 billion to train, equip and finance the needs of the Ukrainian army.

-Ukraine would also receive $10 billion in "forgivable loans" for vital economic and budgetary support, including for the energy and infrastructure sectors.
+Ukraine will also receive $10 billion in "forgivable loans" for vital economic and budgetary support, including for the energy and infrastructure sectors.

 The idea of a loan, rather than a grant, was suggested by former president Donald Trump, who believes the United States should stop handing out money without any payback.
 A "forgivable loan" can be partly or fully forgiven or deferred under certain conditions.